ankit2098/Researcher-Spot/README.md

-Researcher Spot
-A database of graphical abstracts of research papers Get ideas for your next research paper's TOC graphic
+A database of graphical abstracts of research papers to get ideas for research paper's TOC graphic